 - Celebrate your team.
-Make sure to recognize team members that are going above and beyond, whether it’s for customers or for their coworkers.
+Make sure to recognize team members who go above and beyond, whether for customers or their coworkers.

 - Renew the vision.
 As change takes over, it’s not uncommon for workers to lose focus.
-The best organizations are constantly making sure that what they’re working toward is clear and works for the company.
+The best organizations constantly ensure that what they’re working toward is clear and works for the company.

 - Keep things simple.
 Pick a desired outcome that your employees will want to work toward.
-Then establish three goals to meet that will show them they have achieved that outcome.
+Then establish three objectives to meet that will show them they have achieved that outcome.

 - Sacrifice.
 As a leader, you know you’ll be asking your employees for more during times of change.
-However, you need to make sure that they are seeing your sacrifice, too.
+However, you need to make sure that they see your sacrifice, too.
 This will help stop any feelings of resentment and unite the team.

-Don’t let necessary change tear your team apart.
-Instead, find a common goal, make communication easier, and encourage collaboration.
-Not only can this help motivate employees to get on board, but it ensures everyone is innovating and working together to solve the many problems that come with going through organizational change as a united team of one.
+Change may be hard on a business, but it doesn’t have to tear your team apart.
+Do what you have to do to bring everyone along.
+Communicate openly, encourage collaboration, and commit to a common goal.
+Not only may this help motivate employees to get on board, but it generally helps ensure everyone is innovating and working together to solve the many problems that come with going through organizational change as a united team.